Skip to main content

 Configuration File

-The pip.conf file can be located in several places, with the following order of precedence:
+The pip.conf file can exist in several places, and they are checked in the following order of priority:

 • /home/[username]/.pip/pip.conf